alecthibodeau/radtabs-client/README.md

 ## Description

 Keep tabs on your work with RadTabs.
-With RadTabs you can track your projects with details like dates, tasks, time and custom notes.
+With RadTabs you can track your projects with details like date, task, time and custom notes.
 Anyone with self-directed projects can use RadTabs — artists, carpenters, gardeners, bike mechanics and more.
 Create and save tabs by signing up for an account with any available email address: even a dummy one.

 ## Screenshot
 ![RadTabs Screenshot](https://i.imgur.com/Uvj8wk8.jpg)